OfficeDev/office-js-docs-pr/docs/outlook/get-or-set-the-time-of-an-appointment.md

     }
 });

-// Set the start time of the appointment being composed. function setStartTime() {
+// Sets the start time of the appointment being composed. function setStartTime() {
     // Get the current date and time, then add two days to the date. const startDate = new Date();